ellennickles/creative-coding-summer-21/homework-ellen.md

 - Expectations for final project presentations

 **Homework assignment due Wed Aug 11 by the start of class at 10:30am ET:**
 - Complete your final project, document it in a blog post, and prepare to share the project in class on Wednesday.
-Review the [Final Project Brief](https://docs.google.com/document/d/16MPd5Zxobx2NfOqpSmtGl-c5DSoumFTFLYNhwbMvcjo/edit) for details and guidelines.
+Review the [Final Project Guidelines(https://docs.google.com/document/d/16MPd5Zxobx2NfOqpSmtGl-c5DSoumFTFLYNhwbMvcjo/edit) for details.
 - [Submit your post here](https://docs.google.com/document/d/16MPd5Zxobx2NfOqpSmtGl-c5DSoumFTFLYNhwbMvcjo/edit).

 ### **// Class 2 • Wed Aug 11 • Final Project Presentations 🙌**